ctford/leipzig/README.md

     {:time 2000,
      :pitch 67,
-     :duration 1000}
+     :duration 1000
+     :part :melody}

-You can create a melody with the phrase function.
-Here's the first few notes of 'Row, row, row your boat':
+You can create a melody with the `phrase` function.
+Here's the first few notes of 'Row, row, row your boat', designated as the melody:

+    (def melody
-    (phrase [3/3 3/3 2/3 1/3 3/3]
+      (->> (phrase [3/3 3/3 2/3 1/3 3/3]
                    [  0   0   0   1   2])
+           (where :part (is :melody))))

+The first argument to `phrase` is a sequence of durations.
+The second is a sequence of pitches.
+Once we have built a sequence of notes, we can transform it with sequence functions, either from Leipzig or ones from Clojure's core libraries.
+In this case, we've used `where` to set the `:part` key of each note to `:melody`.

-To play a melody, define a default arrangement, put the melody into a particular key and time and then pass it to play:
+To play a melody, first define an arrangement. `play-note` is a multimethod that dispatches on the `:part` key of each note, so you can easily define an instrument responsible for playing notes of each part.
+Then, put the sequence of notes into a particular key and tempo and pass them along to `play`:

-    (defmethod play-note :default [{midi :pitch}] (sampled-piano midi))
+    (defmethod play-note :melody [{midi :pitch}] (sampled-piano midi))

     (->> melody
       (where :time (bpm 90))